How to Avoid Common QuickBooks Errors

 Go to Edit -> Preferences -> Sales Tax icon -> Company Preferences -> Owe Sales Tax -> from two options Invoice Date or Upon Receipt of payment select any one.

 Unable to Reconcile Accounts

-For the right registration of accounts you need to check that the business account is correct or not for the accounts to reconcile regularly.
-This comprise of checking and savings accounts, loans, taxes and more.
+For the right registration of accounts, you need to check whether the business account is correct or not for the accounts to reconcile regularly.
+This comprises checking and savings accounts, loans, taxes, and more.
 For the account reconciliation follow the simple step:

 Writing a Check by not Entering a Bill